cloudflare/cloudflare-docs/content/waf/managed-rules/check-for-exposed-credentials/test-configuration.md

 ---
 pcx_content_type: reference
-title: Test your exposed credentials checks configuration
+title: Test your configuration
 weight: 5
+meta:
+  title: Test your exposed credential checks configuration
 ---

-# Test your exposed credentials checks configuration
+# Test your exposed credential checks configuration

-After enabling and configuring exposed credentials checks, you may want to test if the checks are working properly.
+After enabling and configuring exposed credential checks, you may want to test if the checks are working properly.

 Cloudflare provides a special set of case-sensitive credentials for this purpose: